Coronavirus Roundtable - Bond Spreads And Default Risk (Video Transcript)

 DvD: Now, some of these non-U.S. issuer bonds are - have restricted access in the retail market.
 So I haven't checked this one, but I haven't heard any problems buying it from our client base so far.

 DS: Got it.
 Okay, very interesting.
-So I guess that you’ve already kind of given us and it’s interesting to think about Netflix, because it’s still considered sort of a glitzy stock, but to hear that the bonds are relatively attractive in the way you look at it.
+So I guess that you've already kind of given us and it's interesting to think about Netflix because it's still considered sort of a glitzy stock, but to hear that the bonds are relatively attractive in the way you look at it.
 But any other bonds that stand out right now or bonds that you think are interesting?

 DvD: Well, let me go to kind of the longer maturities where the list is a little bit different.
 And so I'm going to look at our rankings for 20 years and out.
 And number one on the list is Thomson Reuters issue due 2043.
 The spread is 2.62%.
 Our match maturity default probability is point 0.26%.
 So literally, 10 times ratio.

 And then number three on the list, Danaher, with a ticker symbol DHR, is 8.38 times ratio.
 I own the Biogen 2045s.
 Today, the 2050s are in the ratio of 8.33 spread to default probability ratio.
-And then a longtime favorite of mine, it’s been near the top of the list almost everyday for the last six years is Southern Copper Corporation (SCCO), the 2045, sorry, eight times ratio, and the same is true for the 2042s.
+And then a longtime favorite of mine, it's been near the top of the list almost every day for the last six years is Southern Copper Corporation (SCCO), the 2045, sorry, eight times ratio, and the same is true for the 2042s.

 And then even though we're a competitor of S&P, that won't stop me from saying their bonds due 2049, are showing a seven times ratio, credit spread at 1.54, default probability of 0.21.
 And so that's worth a good look as well.